-Such work shall also include special cases of new construction carried out in existing facilities such that the above abnormal conditions are encountered.
+Such work shall also include new construction carried out in existing facilities such that the above conditions are encountered.

-Employees shall report for work equipped with safety boots and, if applicable, prescription safety glasses, which will meet the following standards:
+Employees shall report for work equipped with safety boots and, if applicable, prescription safety glasses and full-face prescription respirator spectacle kits, which will meet the following standards:

-- a) Safety boots shall be CSA approved, Grade 1 (green triangle), in good condition, and at least 6 inches high from the sole of the boot. - b) Prescription safety glasses shall be foam sealed frames compliant with CAN/CSA Z94.3 or ANSI Z87.1

-The Employer shall provide adequate sanitary facilities on the job for the welfare of its employees and protection of public health, and these facilities must be heated when necessary, and provided with toilet tissue and kept clean with adequate facilities for wash-up (hot and cold running water) where practical.
+- a) Safety boots shall be CSA approved, Grade 1 (green triangle), in good condition, and at least 6 inches high from the sole of the boot. - b) Prescription safety glasses shall be foam sealed frames compliant with CAN/CSA Z94.3 or ANSI Z87.1. - c) Prescription full face spectacle kit approved for use by 3M for 6000 Series Respirators for which the worker has been fit tested. - 7.04 The Employer shall provide adequate sanitary facilities on the job for the welfare of its employees and protection of public health, and these facilities must be heated when necessary, and provided with toilet tissue and kept clean with adequate facilities for wash-up (hot and cold running water).